aman-rajput120/whatsapp_Automation/README.md

 How the Script Works
      Step 1: Open WhatsApp Web
      Launches Chrome browser
-    Waits for QR code login
+    Waits for QR code login.
     Step 2: Open New Chat
    Clicks the New Chat icon
    Step 3: Search Phone Number